 Without a doubt one of the best places for pets in Ann Arbor is Grizzly Peak Brewing Company, located at 120 W Washington St, Ann Arbor, MI, US, 48104.
 This local restaurant has a wealth of delicious food items for dogs AND their humans.
 Check out the dog specific menu and it’s easy to imagine your dog drooling over some of those dishes.
 They’ll also give your dog a water bowl to help with that!
 Dogs are allowed outside on the sidewalk, which during the summer will probably have a handful of other dogs there, including many more that will walk by.
 If your dog isn’t so great with other dogs, this may not be one of the best places to take them!
 Just a forewarning.

 You can also check out Arbor Brewing Company just a few blocks over at 114 E Washington St, Ann Arbor, MI, US, 48104.
 They also have outside seating that is dog friendly and they’ll provide some water and a doggie bowl, but they don’t have a dog-specific menu to feed your fur family.
+As your dog prospers in the shade with some water, you can enjoy a selection of a few dozen crafted brews from this locally-owned and -operated restaurant, as well as a generous food selection at good prices.

 All in all, you’ll find that most restaurants with outdoor seating are pet friendly - but Grizzly Peak seems pretty unique due to their menu.